Lamotrigine/Estrogen-Containing Contraceptives Interactions

 How the interaction occurs:

 Estrogen increases how quickly your body removes lamotrigine.
-Lamotrigine may increase how quickly your body removes your contraceptive medicine.
+Lamotrigine may increase how quickly your body removes the progestin part of your contraceptive medicine.

 What might happen:

-The amount of lamotrigine and estrogen in your blood may be lowered.
+The amount of lamotrigine and progesterone in your blood may be lowered.
 You may have more seizures if you are taking lamotrigine for a seizure disorder.
-If you are taking an estrogen-containing contraceptive, it may not work as well to prevent pregnancy.
+If you are taking an estrogen-containing contraceptive, you may experience break-through bleeding.

 What you should do about this interaction: